focus96/active-path/readme.md

-For easier control of the active punt menu.
+For easier control of the active punt menu for Laravel.

 Simple usage:
 ```html